Sponsor and status

 Length: 4 pages

-This bill was introduced on April 13, 1994, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 13, 1994, in a previous session of Congress, but it did not receive a vote.

 Apr 13, 1994